haskell/haskell-language-server/docs/contributing/plugin-tutorial.md

 - a command handler (`importLensCommand`),
 - a code lens request handler (`lensProvider`).

-These will be assembled together in the `descriptor` function of the plugin, which contains all the information wrapped in the `PluginDescriptor` datatype mentioned above.
+These will be assembled in the `descriptor` function of the plugin, which contains all the information wrapped in the `PluginDescriptor` datatype mentioned above.

 Using the convenience `defaultPluginDescriptor` function, we can bootstrap the plugin with the required parts: